sgolle/coolprop-rs/README.md

 ## Prerequisites

 The CoolProp shared library (_libCoolProp.so_) and header file (_CoolPropLib.h_) must be installed on the computer in the systems folder.
 On Linux e. g. _/usr/lib64_ and _/usr/include_.
+Instructions to compile and install CoolProp for your system can be found on the project page [CoolProp](https://github.com/CoolProp/CoolProp).

 ## Installation

-The wrapper gets published on [Crates.io] as `coolplot-rs` and you can add the library in your project.
+The wrapper gets published on [Crates.io](crates.io) as `coolplot-rs` and you can add the library in your project.

 ```toml
 [dependencies]